 Having had a thriving private practice for decades, seeing private clients and consulting for small, medium and large entities, well known and obscure, I developed the Priority Nutrition Care Distance Dietetic Internship, in part to provided opportunities to make the field more inclusive.
 I believe my colleagues and I have accomplished that goal.

-Coming from a family of health care providers and educators, having worked full time since I graduated from college, bringing up two sons who are now professionals and helping them with the challenges of bringing up their four children, while they work full time, I appreciate the challenges facing our Interns and try to incorporate all of this experience to continually improve our Program.
+Coming from a family of health care providers and educators, having worked full time since I graduated from college, bringing up two sons who are now professionals and helping them and my daughters in law with the challenges of bringing up their five boys, while they work full time, I appreciate the challenges facing our Interns and try, with our team, to incorporate all of this experience to continually improve our Program and make it even more workable for those facing all people who wish to enter our field.
 I recently stepped down as the Program Director to focus on business development in our company.

 The Accreditation Council for Education in Nutrition and Dietetics (ACEND®) is the accrediting agency for education programs preparing students for careers as Registered Dietitian Nutritionists (RDNs) or Nutrition and Dietetics Technicians, Registered.
 (NDTRs) Priority Nutrition Care's Distance Dietetics Internship Program is accredited by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2190, Chicago, IL 60606-6995, (312) 899-0040 ext.
 5400. https://www.eatrightpro.org/acend